Before you look at the list of pronouns, let's have a quick refresher on the definition of a pronoun.

 | Singular or Plural | all, any, most, none, some |

-Reflexive PronounsThese end in self or selves. |
+Reflexive PronounsThese end in -self or -selves. |

 Singular | Plural |

-| First Person: The person or people speaking or writing | myself | ourselves |
+| First Person: The person or people speaking or writing | myself (Do you misuse myself?) |

 | Second Person: The person or people being spoken or written to | yourself | yourselves |